 Unfortunately our studio is not currently set up to refine or recycle your existing metal.
 We will keep you posted as soon as we are able!

-If you are in need of a more involved repair for your non-JHJ piece, please reach out!
+If you are in need of a more involved repair for your non-JHJ piece, please reach out, anyway!
 We will happily give you a quote for a repair and if we can't do it, we can outsource or help to point you in the right direction!

 How long have you been doing this?

 So glad you asked! ;) About 8 years.
 Half that was time spent in the High- and Fine jewelry industry of NYC.
 I cut my teeth as a bench jeweler with David Yurman, in their Master Workshop, where I had the opportunity to apprentice with Master Jewelers from all over the world.
 I worked closely with designers, and had my hands on many projects that utilized leading technology in the jewelry field.
 Read more about my background here.